majoseek/CoffeeMug/README.md

 ## Get started

 To run application, type `npm run build` and `npm run start` in root directory.
+Make sure you have got .env file in dist/services folder (there is an example of .env file in src/services).
 API is listening on port 8080 by default.
 It's designed to manage list of products (all CRUD operations).